fitmentgroup/lightrest-ng/README.md

 ````
 (in case you're confused, remember that the most standard way of creating services is using angular's `factory` method)

-To do a simple request you it this way:
+To do a simple request you do:
 ````javascript
     var method = lightrest.build({url: '/countries/1', method: 'PUT'});
     var country = { name: 'Zimbabwe' };
     method(country); //The request is sent here
 ````
 So, the idea is that you first create and configure the request, and you get a function as a result.
 That function returned is the configured method.
-Remember that $http is a promise/thenable, so to get the result you do:
+The result of `method` is the result of `$http`, and remember that `$http` is a promise/thenable, so to get the result you do:

 ````javascript
     method(country).then(function(res) {